tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 The `drm:serverToken` MAY contain a value for the `drm:href` attribute.

+The `drm:serverToken` MAY contain a value for the `drm:vendor` attribute.

 The meaning of the values associated with the `drm:serverToken` tag depends on the DRM scheme in use for the enclosing `<opds:link>`.

 ### `serverToken` under URMS

 When the URMS DRM scheme is in use, a `drm:serverToken` tag SHOULD be provided.
-If it is provided, both `drm:href` and a leaf node MUST be present.
+If it is provided, both `drm:href` and `drm:vendor` MUST be specified.

 The value of `drm:href` is the URL of the URMS Store that provides the resource.
-The string leaf node is the ID of the URMS Store that provides the resource.
+The value of `drm:vendor` is the ID of the URMS Store that provides the resource.

 ### `serverToken` under other DRM schemes